iron-fish/website/docs/onboarding/rpc/wallet.md

 ## wallet/getAccountsStatus

-Returns an account's public key.
+Returns the status of an account or of all accounts if no account is provided.

 #### Request